yursile/html-yu-plugin/README.md

   plugins: [
     new HtmlWebpackPlugin({
         filename:'/view/index.html',
-        template:'./src/view/index.html',
+        template:'src/view/index.html',
         inject:true,  //this value must be true
-        heads:['response'],  //place the js which wanna be placed inside head tag blockFile:"./src/view/statistics.html", //this file's code will be injected within the body tag;
+        heads:['response'],  //place the js which wanna be placed inside head tag blockFile:"src/view/statistics.html", //this file's code will be injected within the body tag;
-        headBlockFile:"./src/view/loading.html"  //prepend to the body
+        headBlockFile:"src/view/loading.html",  //prepend to the body
+        replaceUrl:"http://news.sohu.com/upload/yursile/smg/" //replace "" with the specified url in index.html
     })
   ]
 }